yimuchen/SiPMCalibControl/docs/mainpage.md

 - The tileboard controller (the tileboard receives power through the tileboard controller.)
 - The analog pulse generator.
-- The Picoscope digital oscilloscope.
+- The Picoscope digital oscilloscope (optional).
-- The DRS4 digital oscilloscope.
+- The DRS4 digital oscilloscope (optional).
-- Additional monitoring scope outside the main dark room.
+- Additional monitoring scope outside the main dark room (optional).

 At this stage, do *not* turn on the high voltage power supply at this point in time, as this can potentially damage the SiPMs by exposing them to high